Prime-Docomomo-Team/Docomomo-MN-Registry/README.md

 ### Installing

-* Fork or Clone this repository and pull it down to your computer.
+* First, make a fork or template of this repository and clone it down to your machine
 * Run `npm install`
 * Create a `.env` file at the root of the project and add the following variables:
 ```